lokeshparab/Python-Notes/README.md

 # Python-Notes

-This is python notes series where you can explore all types of function and syntax used in python.
-You can practise and implement this code using Google Colab link of every python notebook is given above of all notebook.
+This is a Python notes series that offers a comprehensive exploration of Python functions and syntax.
+Practice and implement this code using the Google Colab links provided above for each Python notebook.
+I will post all related topic notes as soon as possible.
+Stay tune